-For the Daytime Emmys®.
+For the Children's & Family Emmys® and Daytime Emmys®.
 Any category requiring the entrant to submit a video containing a composite of materials from within the eligibility period as opposed to a full episode, as determined by NATAS.

 REGIONAL EMMYS